Disclosure: We review VPNs independently, however we may earn commissions if you buy a VPN via links on our site.

 Surprisingly, we unblocked BBC iPlayer through the UK server, which a lot of VPNs struggle to unblock.

-Like most other VPNs, Bitdefender VPN also streams geo-blocked content on YouTube, which is valuable if the website is blocked at your school or workplace.
+Like most VPNs, Bitdefender VPN also works to unblock geo-restricted content on YouTube, which is useful if the website is blocked at your school or workplace.

 Torrenting